LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

             -	The type of amendment.
             -	Possible values are "HAMDT", "SAMDT", and "SUAMDT".
 Note that the "SUAMDT" type value is only available for the 97th and 98th Congresses.
         - `<latestAction>`
-            -  Parent container for the latest action taken on the amendment.
+            -  Container for the latest action taken on the amendment.
 A `<latestAction>` element may include the following children:
                   - `<actionDate>` (e.g. 2021-08-08)
                       - The date of the latest action taken on the amendment.
                   -	`<text>` (e.g. Amendment SA 2137 agreed to in Senate by Yea-Nay Vote.
 69 - 28.
 Record Vote Number: 312.)